Moremi Game Reserve Camping and Self-Drive Safari

 Near South Gate, the mopane woodlands attract herds of elephants and impala, and we saw lots of elephants in and around South Gate Rest Camp.

-The Khwai area is famous for its wild dog population, and although we weren’t lucky enough to see any while we were in Moremi, we did see wild dogs (or painted wolves as they are also called), several times while camping in the community-run Magotho Campsite, in the Khwai Concession, adjacent to Moremi.
+The Khwai area is famous for its wild dog population, and although we weren’t lucky enough to see any while we were in Moremi, we did see wild dogs (or painted wolves as they are also called) several times while camping in the community-run Magotho Campsite, in the Khwai Concession, adjacent to Moremi.

 White and black rhinos were re-introduced in early 2000, but we didn’t spot any of those either.
 We weren’t too disappointed, as we’d seen plenty when we camped at the Khama Rhino Sanctuary earlier on our Botswana itinerary.

-The area isn’t just known for its diverse population of game.
-It is also a birding paradise.
 In the spring and summer months, thousands of migratory birds arrive.
 With over 500 species recorded in the reserve, it’s a great destination for bird watchers.

 Moremi-game-reserve-camping-sighting-Black--backed-jackal-